Lukovë: History

+The Italian missionary Giuseppe Schirò wrote in 1722 that Lukovë was inhabited by ethnic Albanians.

 In 1798, Lukovë, together with adjacent villages in the region south of Himara, were attacked and plundered by the local Ottoman lord Ali Pasha of Ioannina.
-In the villages of Nivice and Shën Vasil, massacres of Orthodox inhabitants were committed in Easter of 1798.
-As such, cases of massive islamization among the local population were followed in the region.
+In the villages of Nivice and Shën Vasil, massacres of Orthodox inhabitants were committed around Easter of 1798.
+As such, cases of largescale Islamization among the local population were followed in the region.

 During the end of the 19th century, Greek elementary schools were already operating in the villages of Lukovë, Nivicë, Çorraj and Shën Vasil.

 Demographics

-According to German academic research conducted in 1957, the villages of Piqeras, Lukovë and Sasaj were among the Greek-speaking pockets on the Albanian Ionian coast.